The Law of God contains TWO positive commands

 Now I’ve heard many a sermon on keeping the Sabbath holy but none on the other part of that commandment which states “Six days you shall labor and do all your work”.
 Somehow (I know how) in the 20th century we got a weekend to rest rather than one day and the work day shrunk to eight hours.
 So I’m stating here that IF you are an invested Sabbath keeper then you must also be a six day worker, and that means 12 hour days not just 8 (for Jesus said “Are there not 12 hours in a day”).

-I point this up because the big national sin of your day is failing to work.
+I point this up because the big national sin of our day is failing to work.
 Since WWII we have been chided by the Europeans for being workaholics while they have consistently moved towards a 32 hour work week with six weeks (or more) of paid vacation whether you’ve earned it (by seniority) or not.
 I have listed here as many scriptures on work as I have been able to find, and there are a lot of them.
 Work is not a curse but a blessing and if I Robot (at least the movie) ever comes to past it won’t be sentient robots (or androids) that we have to worry about but a whole nation become like every big, democrat-run, blue inner city.
 When unattached males have no work skills, will not work (except prostitution, drug-running, muggings and theft) and have too much dead time on their hands – there will be blood (see the numerous postings on this website under the category of “democrat gun violence”).

 This general blindness to the other “thou shall” in the fourth commandment is also found among most conservative commentators on Genesis 2 and 3 concerning the Garden and the Fall.